agama-project/agama-project.github.io/docs/user/autoyast.md

 AutoYaST pre-scripts are executed before the installation and are a powerful method to customize the profile at runtime.
 If you are using an AutoYaST profile, `pre-scripts` will work in the same way with Agama.
-Please, check the [Dynamic profiles](#dynamic-profiles) section for further details.
+Please, check the [Dynamic profiles][dynamic-profiles] section for further details.

 However, Agama ships its own pre-scripts mechanism, although they do not allow modifying the profile itself because using [Jsonnet](https://jsonnet.org/) is the preferred way to do that.
 The main use